nualagr/readnreviewed/README.md

 ![alt text](documentation/readme-images/footer-mobile-view.png "Screenshot of Read n' Reviewed Contact Us link in the site footer, as it appears when viewed on a mobile device.")
 <br>

-This page consists of a form, which the visitor can fill in with their name, email address and enquiry and send it directly to the site administrator.
+This page consists of a clearly labelled form (using intuitive icons and placeholder text), which the visitor can fill in with their name, email address and enquiry and send it directly to the site administrator.

 ![alt text](documentation/readme-images/contact-us-form-mobile-view.png "Screenshot of Read n' Reviewed Contact Us page as it appears when viewed on a mobile device.")
 <br>